 All anglers should be aware that Ratherheath as undergone major work and investment in 2019.
 The lake is now fully otter protected and has seen significant improvements to its access.
 There are now 6 disabled access pegs, with a level access path from the private car park.
 There have also been upgrades to the existing […]

-The fishing on this spring-fed tarn is excellent, with stocks of carp to over 20lbs and tench to around 8lbs.
-There is also a much smaller number of large, old bream, again running up to about 8lbs.
-A few years ago the fish stock in Cleabarrow was badly predated by otters with the loss of […]
+The fishing on this spring-fed tarn is excellent, with stocks of carp to over 20 lbs and tench to around 8 lbs.
+There is also a much smaller number of large, old bream, again running up to about 8 lbs.
+Large numbers of roach, rudd, crucian carp, and perch are now present too.
+We have […]

 Grasmere is situated on the eastern side of the A591 Ambleside to Keswick road just before Grasmere village.
-This small lake is one of the regions best natural coarse fisheries holding prolific shoals of roach, quality perch and big pike.
-Genuine thirty pound plus pike have been caught in the past and twenty pound fish […]
+This small lake is one of the region’s best natural coarse fisheries holding prolific shoals of roach, quality perch, and big pike.
+Genuine thirty pounds plus pike have been caught in the past and twenty-pound fish are […]